One day a small child said to his mother,

 Though buying ice cream right away

-would have been simpler and instantly gratifying to her child,
+simpler and instantly gratifying to her child,

 the mother knew that doing so